MaskX21/Deloitte-internship/README.md

 - Dashboard creation
 ========================================================================================

-##Deloitte Australia Data Analytics Job Simulation on Forage
+**Deloitte Australia Data Analytics Job Simulation – Forage**

-- Completed a Deloitte job simulation involving data analysis and forensic technology
+* Completed a Deloitte job simulation focused on data analysis and forensic technology
-- Created a data dashboard using jupyter notebook
+* Built a data analytics dashboard using Python and Jupyter Notebook
-- Used Excel to classify data and draw business conclusions
+* Used Excel to classify and analyze data for business insights and decision-making
+* Performed data cleaning, visualization, and interpretation using Pandas and Matplotlib